 An aptitude for numbers can help you design a relevant visualization that transmits analysis outcomes in a visually appealing way.
 For this reason, it’s essential that you learn how to apply artistic design techniques involving color theory, geometric layout, and composition to convey your ideas.
 Additionally, understanding the slope formula and how to calculate it is important for analyzing trends in data and making predictions.

 The complicated subject of data visualization is sometimes intimidating for a beginner.
-But, with some research and online training, you can go from a basic to an advanced skill set—and create fascinating data visualizations for your clientele.
+But, with some research and computer-based training tools, you can go from a basic to an advanced skill set—and create fascinating data visualizations for your clientele.

 How to Improve Your Data Visualization Skills